 4 CLUTTER-BUSTING DAILY ROUTINES TO KEEP YOUR HOME CLUTTER FREE

-So, if you don’t have much time, energy or motivation to declutter the rest of your home, check out these 4 clutter-busting daily routines to keep your clutter in check!
+So, if you don’t have much time, energy or motivation to declutter the rest of your home, why not try out these 4 clutter-busting daily routines to keep your clutter in check!
 Hopefully they’ll give you some tips on where to prioritise the resources you do have to stay clutter-free quickly and easily.

 1. The laundry basket sweep